Artist in Focus: Young-sung Kim

 This drive for perfectionism is ever present in his work.
 A manifestation of this search for the ultimate realism, Kim scores his paintings on a 100 point scale every time he finishes one.
 No painting has passed the 90 mark.
 Kim employs a staunch methodology which involves drawing and planning for new pieces, taking photographs, preparing the canvas, sketching, drawing and then beginning the painting - initially with small brushes working up to larger and larger - most often for 12 hours per day.

-"It usually takes 3 to 10 months per piece, my longest took 3 years."
+"It usually takes 3 to 10 months per piece, my longest took 3 years." - Young-sung Kim

 His technique with photography, offers an insight into how he creates amazing depth in his paintings.
 He photographs his small subjects (insects, fish, animals) using the best camera and macro-lens combination, enabling him to capture detail often unseeable to the human eye.

 As mentioned, Kim's pieces are often focused on the macro - insects, bugs, fish and small animals.
-These have been the focus of his "Nothing.
+These have been the focus of his "[Nothing.
 Life.
-Object." series which began in 2006.
+Object.]" series which began in 2006.
 Why this obsession with small living creatures?
 Kim says the reason is bifold.
 Firstly, a conscious effort to have his own theme & object of focus - they offer a unique consciousness and dramatic hyperreality that no other artists deal with.
-Secondly, he uses this contrasting subject matter to illustrate a distinction between the living and the material - positing the viewer to question the relationship between material value and living creatures as 'objects'.
+Secondly, he uses this contrasting subject matter to illustrate a distinction between the living and the material - positing the viewer to question the relationship between material value and living creatures as objects.

-Through his paintings, Young-Sung Kim visually critiques the way in which we place "value" on objects both commercially and ethically.
+Through his paintings, Young-Sung Kim visually critiques the way in which we place value on objects both commercially and ethically.
 Using contrasting subject matter, Kim illustrates the distinction between the living and the material.
-Kim seeks for the viewer to question the meaning and "value" of living creatures in our modern society.
+Kim seeks for the viewer to question the meaning and value of living creatures in our modern society.

-'[NOTHING.
-LIFE.
-OBJECT]' Oil on canvas, 162 x 130 cm'
+'[Nothing.
+Life.
+Object]' oil on canvas, 162 x 130 cm

 For example, in this piece Kim uses 'life' (The Frog - a representation of nature) as a juxtaposition to the 'object' (The Bolt - a representation of man).

 Kim says that he will continue his hyperrealist paintings into the future, focusing on small animals such as mice and cockroaches.
-He is also planning to work in Sculpture, Installation & Kinetics.
+He is also planning to work in sculpture, installation & kinetics.

 Clearly a talent, we're looking forward to what Young-sung Kim creates next.